semrush/intergalactic/website/docs/content/punctuation/punctuation.md

 | :----------: | :----------------: |
 | &#35;        | `&#35;`            |

-* Omit the space after the sign
+Omit the space after the sign.

 <DosDonts>
     <template #dont>